-- Press the <◀><►> keys to set the exposure compensation amount.
-If AEB is combined with exposure compensation, AEB will be applied centering on level of exposure compensation. - Press <€ > to set it. - When you press the <MENU> button to exit the menu, the AEB range will be displayed on the LCD monitor.
+- Turn the < > dial to set the AEB range. - Press the < ◄> < ►> keys to set the exposure compensation amount.
+If AEB is combined with exposure compensation, AEB will be applied centering on level of exposure compensation. - Press < set > to set it. - When you press the <MENU> button to exit the menu, the AEB range will be displayed on the LCD monitor.